 This term refers to the strip of concrete bordering the streets, i.e. "à côté" ("next") to the road.

-This words is certainly the result of a confusion with the first canvas tennis shoes.
+This word is certainly the result of a confusion with the first canvas tennis shoes.

-facture – bill (at the restaurant) or receipt
+facture – bill (at a restaurant) or receipt

 A dangerous false friend as "foufoune" means "pussy" in France!